 Build My CV

-Dentist CV Questions
+Questions for Your Dentist CV

 Busy hiring managers must sift through dozens of CVs looking for the best candidate.
 Since these are lengthy documents, it helps to keep them as reader-friendly as possible.
 One way of doing this is by adding bulleted lists.
 They’re good for breaking up large blocks of text, especially when you have many descriptive statements.
 Use six bullet points at the most for the entries listed in your work history section.
 This strikes a balance between text and white space.
 Overall, they make the document more visually appealing, as you can see in our dentist CV sample.